curiosag/StackOverflowStrategies/README.md

 - **LEGIT** Scavenge all over the place.
 If you manage to compile one complete answer from several fragmentary ones, that's actually legit [according to one founder](https://www.joelonsoftware.com/2008/09/15/stack-overflow-launches/) (or was so in 2008).

 - **GOOD** Become Eric Lippert.
-Telling a [story](https://stackoverflow.com/questions/6441218/can-a-local-variables-memory-be-accessed-outside-its-scope/6445794#6445794) that conveyed the issue/answer in the for of a simile yielded him >4750 up-votes.
+Telling a [story](https://stackoverflow.com/questions/6441218/can-a-local-variables-memory-be-accessed-outside-its-scope/6445794#6445794) that conveyed the issue/answer in the form of a simile yielded him >4750 up-votes.
 His style [inspired user Mystical](https://meta.stackoverflow.com/a/315705/1428369) to the [highest yielding answer](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array/11227902#11227902) on SO ever (>30940 up-votes, > 1600 bounty), adding illustrations to the approach.
+But also just spelling out some cryptic topic in human readable form [might do](https://stackoverflow.com/questions/9452701/ukkonens-suffix-tree-algorithm-in-plain-english?rq=1).

   That was up to 2012, didn't test what would happen today.
 If it still works and you mange to do it, you can start to look down your nose at FGITW.

 - **EVIL** Use sock puppet accounts and amplify certain answers.
+Take care of identical ip addresses, browser profiling and [statistical patterns](https://meta.stackoverflow.com/questions/388469/does-stack-overflow-prevent-cartels?noredirect=1&lq=1).
 Don't overdo it, you'll quickly get weeded out.
 Tried it only once, successfully (but then the OP got deleted because of its quality.
 The answer was essentially "1+1").

-- **EVIL** Conspire with others to create a [voting ring](https://meta.stackoverflow.com/questions/373651/what-is-the-purpose-of-voting-rings).
+- **EVIL** Conspire with others to create [voting rings](https://meta.stackoverflow.com/questions/373651/what-is-the-purpose-of-voting-rings).
 Will get you weeded out in no time.
 In the early days one account made it above 10K rep before being [taken out](https://meta.stackexchange.com/questions/178714/show-suspended-users-with-their-normal-reputation-in-the-data-explorer).
 Now they say, they're [way faster](https://meta.stackoverflow.com/a/373670/1428369).

 - **GOOD** Early bird-ism.
 The gold rush on SO is long gone, but one still can be early in a new field.
 E.g. Java once was a [fertile pasture](https://stackoverflow.com/a/309448/1428369), now its a desert.
 But with significant upgrades comes new supply now and then, like the [introduction of lambdas](https://stackoverflow.com/questions/25147094/how-can-i-turn-a-list-of-lists-into-a-list-in-java-8/25147125#25147125) as of 2014 (up-votes question: >450, answer: >850).